yklcs/soar/README.md

 The file tree within the source directory is used for building the output site.
 This makes routing simple as creating a directory structure.
-There are three exceptions to this rule:
+There are two exceptions to this rule:

-1. Files and directories beginning with an underscore `_` are not included in the output.
-   This can be used to exclude `_component.tsx` files from the output.
-2. Pages are built into `$PAGE/index.html` and not `$PAGE.html`.
+1. Pages are built into `$PAGE/index.html` and not `$PAGE.html`.
-3. `ignore`d patterns in the `Soar.ts` config file are not included in the output.
+2. `ignore`d patterns in the `Soar.ts` config file are not included in the output.

 ## Pipelines

 Pipelines transform source files before building and serving.
+Pipelines are applied according to the file extension.
+Files beginning with an underscore `_` are not passed through any pipelines, and are copied as-is.

 ### JSX pipeline